alkampfergit/personal-blog/codewrecks/content/post/old/2010/01/moving-a-teamprojectcollection-from-one-server-to-another.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image_thumb7.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image7.png)

 Once the Project collection was disconnected I simply did a database backup, then moved the backup on the other machine.
 In the destination machine I detach the original project collection, then restore the database backup from the source machine and reattach the collection again.
-When you clicked on the â€œAttach Team Project collectionâ€ button a dialog will appear
+When you clicked on the *Attach Team Project collection* button a dialog will appear

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image_thumb8.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image8.png)